adam900710/btrfs_talk/raid56.md

 Initially for the first vertical stripe, it looks no different than RAID4.
 But when comes to the next vertical stripe, it's different.

 There is a *ROTATION*!

-This in fact addresses one of the sin of RAID56, parity update.
+This in fact addresses one of the bottleneck of RAID4, parity update.

 Since parity is the XOR of all data blocks, if any data block gets updated, parity stripe has to be updated too.

-For RAID4, if we just touched data block 1, 2, 3 sequentially, every time we touch the data block, parity also has to be update, meaning it's updated way more frequently than data stripes.
+For RAID4, if we just update data block 1, sync, update data block 2, sync, and finally update data block 3 and sync.
+Although we only touched data blocks 1~3 each once, we have to update parity 3 times.

-This can lead to a performance bottleneck, thus RAID5 distribute the parity stripes across all devices, to also distribute the parity update loads.
+This can lead to a performance bottleneck, thus RAID5 distribute the parity stripes across all devices, to distribute the parity update loads.

 But remember this, it will come back to bite us again.